 Recent evidence about the extent of plastics and litter in our oceans has led to grassroots rejection of single-use plastics.

 This lecture will draw on McGlade's own research (published in 2020) on plastics in our seas.
 She will show that banning single-use plastics is not enough to safeguard the health of our oceans, and that what is needed is a complete redesign of global production systems.
-Following the UN Sustainable Development Goal 14, she will outline ways that we can work to "conserve and sustainably use the oceans, seas and marine resources for sustainable development" in the face of unsustainable consumption and production and rapidly changing climate.
+She will outline ways that we can work to "conserve and sustainably use the oceans, seas and marine resources for sustainable development" in the face of unsustainable consumption and production and rapidly changing climate.

 No reservations are required for this lecture.
 It will be run on a ‘first come, first served’ basis.